pingcap/tispark/README.md

 ## Getting TiSpark

-+ Currently, TiSpark 2.1.1 is the stable version.
++ Currently, TiSpark 2.1.5 is the latest stable version, which is highly recommended.
 It is compatible with Spark 2.3.0+ and Spark 2.4.0+.
+It is also compatible with TiDB-2.x and TiDB-3.x.
   - When using TiSpark 2.1.5 with Spark 2.3.0+, use version `2.1.5-spark_2.3` and follow the [document for Spark 2.3+](./docs/userguide.md).
   - When using TiSpark 2.1.5 with Spark 2.4.0+, use version `2.1.5-spark_2.4` and follow the [document for Spark 2.3+](./docs/userguide.md).